 Other Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.) My project does not have Other Hard Surface areas 1.
 Full dispersion Measured Infiltration Rate: in/ hr 2.
-Permeable pavement, rain gardens, or bioretention neable pavement, rain gardens, or bioretention 3.
+Permeable pavement, rain gardens, or bioretention 3.
 Sheet flow dispersion or concentrated flow dispersion 4.
-On-site detention system or fee-in-lieu of on-site deten (applicable if options #1-3 are infeasible and drainage fr or surface water system that includes a watercourse or om the site will be discharged to a storm 5.
-No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not If #4 or #5 is selected, briefly describe why no Other Hard Surface BMP is feasible (include detailed information in
+On-site detention system or fee-in-lieu of on-site deten (applicable if options #1-3 are infeasible and drainage for or surface water system that includes a watercourse or rom the site will be discharged to a storm 5.
+No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not #5 is selected, briefly describe why no Other Hard Surface BMP is feasible (include detailed information in